albanero/python-data-cleansing/README.md

 * [Bonus Points (Extra Credit)](#bonus-points-extra-credit)

 # Problem Statement
-Given the [Names Contact Info Data Set](#names-contact-info-data-set) we want to cleanse and transform the data.
+Given the [Names Contact Info Data Set](#names-contact-info-data-set), we want to cleanse, transform, and report on the data.
-First, read the input data file (i.e., `data/names-contact-info.csv`).
-Then, do the cleansing, transformation, and reporting.

 ## Cleansing
 Eliminate a record if it has any of the following data quality issues: